-- images (iterable of PIL.
-Image or numpy.ndarray) Input images. - oversample (bool) If True, it averages results across center, corners, and mirrors.
+- images (iterable of PIL.Image or numpy.ndarray) Input images.
+When you specify a color image as a numpy.ndarray, make sure that color order is RGB. - oversample (bool) If True, it averages results across center, corners, and mirrors.
 Otherwise, it uses only the center.